erinshawusc/shell-novice/_episodes/07-find.md

 > ## Tracking a Species
 >
 > Leah has several hundred
-> data files saved in one directory, each of which is formatted like this:
+> data files saved in a directory named `animal-counts/`, each of which is formatted like this:
 >
 > ~~~
 > 2013-11-05,deer,5